Ramaphosa promises to do his best not to disappoint South Africans

 “I truly feel humbled given this privilege to serve our people‚” he said.

-Ramaphosa told the opposition that he would want to work with all political parties and will begin a series of engagements with them.
+He told the opposition he would want to work with all political parties and would begin a series of engagements with them.

-Ramaphosa said opposition leaders spoke about unity‚ patriotism and working together - things that resonate with what he wants to do.
+Ramaphosa said opposition leaders spoke about unity‚ patriotism and working together - things that resonated with what he wanted to do.

 “I will try very hard not to disappoint the people of South Africa‚” he said.

-In response to DA leader Mmusi Maimane’s statement that he would see Ramaphosa at the ballot box‚ Ramaphosa said he should leave elections aside for now.
+In response to DA leader Mmusi Maimane’s statement that he would see Ramaphosa at the ballot box‚ Ramaphosa said Maimane should leave elections aside for now.

 digital access - or try